Anthony Porter

 After a yearlong investigation, the charges against Simon were vacated by the Cook County State's Attorney's office and he was freed in 2014, after having served 15 years in prison.
 The Chicago double-murder case is still unsolved.

 Anthony Porter filed a civil suit against the city, but a jury trial in 2005 found in favor of the city, the original police investigation, and prosecution.
 Alstory Simon filed suit in 2015 against Northwestern University's Innocence Project, and was awarded an undisclosed settlement in June 2018.

+The 2014 documentary A Murder in the Park argued that Porter, who had been identified as the murderer by six eyewitnesses, was guilty, Alstory Simon was innocent and had been framed by Professor David Protess and his team from Northwestern University, who were more focused on undermining capital punishment in Illinois than learning the actual truth about the murders.

+Less than two months after his release, Porter was charged with assaulting his teenage daughter and her mother.
+In 2011, Porter was sentenced to a year in jail for retail theft.
+He died of an opioid overdose on July 5, 2021.